-The 56 claim Gold Cap property covers approximately 1,100 ha and adjoins the northeast boundary of the White Gold Corp's White Gold property.
-The Gold Cap property is 100% owned by Pacific Ridge and was staked in 2009 based on an anomalous gold silt sample reported by the Geological Survey of Canada.
-In 2010, Pacific Ridge collected 1,766 soil samples and defined two gold anomalies that require follow-up exploration.
+The 100% owned 1,100 ha Gold Cap property adjoins the northeast boundary of White Gold Corp's Golden Saddle property.
+The property was staked in 2009 based on an anomalous gold silt sample reported by the Geological Survey of Canada.
+In 2010, Pacific Ridge collected 1,766 soil samples and defined two anomalous gold zones.